top of page

 Aaron allowed the Israelites to make a golden idol, which upset Moses.

-Moses was so angry that he threw the slates to the ground, smashing them.
+Moses was so angry that he threw the first tablets to the ground, smashing them.

 That's why he had to trek back up the mountain a second time to ask God to make a second set.